mdarlow/Internship-C-Sharp/README.md

 ### Connect Seeded Member to Cast Member

-For this Story, my task was to dynamically assign a specific Cast Member to a specific Seeded User in the Startup.cs file, ensuring that even if the CastMemberId changes due to, for example, additional Cast Members being seeded before her that she will be connected to the User.
+My task was to dynamically assign a specific Cast Member to a specific Seeded User in the Startup.cs file, ensuring that even if the CastMemberId changes due to, for example, additional Cast Members being seeded before her that she will be connected to the User.

 Here I made my addition to the Startapp.cs file: